 Most of the people think that building an engaging app is the toughest part.
 But marketing it is just as tough.
 There are people who actively search for different mobile applications every single day.
 All you need to know and learn is how to be in the right place at the right time.
 And with our “10 Best Ways to Increase Your App Downloads” you are in safe hands.

 Thinking I’m just exaggerating?
 I have numbers to support my claim.

 Not to my surprise, Play Store witnesses about 6 million unique keywords every month.
-There are a lot of people (In fact, in millions) who actively search for apps on a daily and weekly basis.
+There are a lot of people (In fact, millions) who actively search for apps on a daily and weekly basis.
 You just need to ensure that they find you.

 Now, here the trick is to ace your App Store Optimization (ASO) and ensure you implement the most effective ASO practices which win the algorithms and make your app a superstar in Play Store or App store.